bobaseb/energetically-coherent-computation/index.md

 - and computation
 - essential for consciousness
 - versus substrate independence
+- in analog systems
+- material properties role
+- relationship to computation

 Physical principles
 - integration with biological and mathematical principles